xnyhps/capsdb/README.md

 ### What is this?

-It is a collection of caps and their hashes, aiming to collect as many hashes that are used as possible.
+It is a collection of [XEP-0115 caps](http://xmpp.org/extensions/xep-0115.html) and their hashes, aiming to collect as many hashes that are used as possible.

 ### What are 'caps'?